 The Hindu festival of Kalashtami or Kala Ashtami is dedicated to Lord Bhairav, the fiery form of Lord Shiva.
 Kala Ashtami is observed every lunar month on the Ashtami tithi (8th day) during the Krishna Paksha or waning phase of the moon.
 The Ashtami tithi after the full moon (Poornima) is considered the most auspicious day to worship Lord Kaal Bhairav.
 On this day, devotees observe a fast propitiating Lord Bhairav.

 Although Kalashtami, also known as Masik Kalashtami, occurs 12 times a year and is known as Kalabhairav Jayanti, the one observed during the Margashirsha month is thought to be the most significant and auspicious.
-According to the Gregorian calendar, this corresponds to the month of November.
+According to the Gregorian calendar, this corresponds to November.
 Given that these days are reserved for worshipping Lord Bhairav, Kalashtami is thought to be more auspicious if it falls on a Sunday or Tuesday.
-Kalashtami is a day of intense devotion and fervour for devotees all over the nation.
+Kalashtami is a day of intense devotion and fervor for devotees all over the nation.

-Kalashtami Vrat Dates in 2023
+Kalashtami Vrat Dates in 2024

 Kalashtami is observed every month during the Ashtami tithi of Krishna Paksha.
-Below are the Kalashtami dates that will be observed in 2023.
+Below are the Kalashtami dates that will be observed in 2024.

 Month Day Kalashtami Date & Time